navid-divan/thimza/README.md

 Ring elements are stored as `uint64` coefficient arrays.
-Modular multiplication uses a floating point quotient followed by a wrap-around 64-bit reduction, which is exact for every prime `q < 2^51`; this is validated against schoolbook negacyclic multiplication for both ring degrees used in our draft.
-The forward and inverse transforms are fully vectorized over the butterfly levels.
+Modular multiplication uses a floating point quotient followed by a wrap-around 64-bit reduction, which is exact for every prime `q < 2^51`; this is validated against negacyclic multiplication for both ring degrees used in our draft.
+The forward and inverse transforms are vectorized.

 ## Licence